Swarwerth/rxwS/README.md

 #### 🎞 Tickets

-You can send direct messages to the Bot.
+You can send direct messages to the bot.
 It will be send in the mod channel set by `config/guild.json`

 ## 🎏 Modules